Mathemodica/ModelicaPowerSystemBook/README.md

 Library developers or owners can report or actualize their library by commenting this chapter.
 The provided description shall not exceed 100 words.
 As many references as desired and a URL can be provided.
 For signficant contributions, consider contacting us in advance.
 View contact details and involvement conditions in the outline.

-### (Re-)Purchase

-- Edition 1.0.3 [here via Gumroad](https://gum.co/mathemodica-powsys) (you are contributing to the maintenance of this e-book & encouraging similar future initiatives)
-- Edition 1.0.3 for free [here via Gumroad](https://gum.co/mathemodica-powsys-free) (signficant constructive feedback and/or a contribution is appreciated).

-To be delivered by Email.

-**Privacy notice** Private data including email addresses and amount of payment shall not be disclosed.

-#### Remark

-* Consider re-purchasing from time to time due to regular or occoasional contents update
-*  In order to obtain the e-book at a gumroad, place a number (your suggested amount) in the box "name a fair price" and the press the button "add to card", or the button "I want this!" or the button "Buy this".
-Afterwords, insert your email address and press "get"
-*  If you don't get an email immediately, consider checking your junk folder.

 ### Sponsorship

-Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at an early page of the book.
+Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at an early page of the book (or others).

 The authors have the right to refuse or reject a non relevant request without stating the reasons.

+### Issues and scientific contribution

+You may report any issues with using the [Issues](https://github.com/Mathemodica/ModelicaPowerSystemBook/issues) button.

+For involvement with scientific contributions, view [the outline on ResearchGate](https://www.researchgate.net/publication/353340102_Book_Outline_Modelica_by_Application_Power_Systems).

+For scientific feedback and exchange, consider commenting the corresponding chapter(s) or outline on [the scientific platform of the project on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).

 ### Release Notes